H.967 / S.873 Sponsors: Senators Jehlen & Eldridge, Representative Chynah Tyler

 Suggested draft for you letter:

-To: Senator William Brownsberger and Representative Tyler, Joint Committee on Judiciary Chairs
+To: Senator William Brownsberger and Representative Claire Cronin, Joint Committee on Judiciary Chairs

 Re: Testimony in Support of Raising the Felony Larceny Threshold from $250 to $1500

-To the Honorable Senator Brownsberger and Representative Tyler,
+To the Honorable Senator Brownsberger and Representative Cronin

 I’m writing to express my support of raising the threshold for felony larceny.
 Having a felony charge on a person’s criminal record makes it exceedingly difficult for a person to reintegrate to their community post-release from prison.
 Senator Brownsberger, your post on March 14th summarized the problems faced by people with a felony on their record and the reasons why the felony threshold must be raised.
 Thank you for writing this thoughtful article.